 Yes.
 Our Head of School spends a portion of each day on campus.
-In addition, we will have one of our full-time Upper School faculty serve as a lead teacher and part-time administrator so that there is always one administrative staff on campus during school.
+In addition, we have a full-time Upper School faculty member who serves as a lead teacher and part-time administrator so that there is always at least one administrative staff member on campus during school.

 What is different about the Logic School?

 During the Logic School years, the teaching method shifts from singing and sound-offs to discussion, debate, and argument.
 Students continue to make use of the “tool” of singing and sound-offs, but the primary emphasis becomes argument and debate.
 Students are taught Socratically, with a good bit of give and take (dialectic) between teacher and students.
 Logic is introduced as a central subject, which is integrated into almost every other class students take.
 Special emphasis is given to the study and detection of logical fallacies.

 Are there elective classes in the Logic School?

 Yes.
 Electives are currently predetermined and include music (Worship Arts), Art (themed), PE, Theater, and Mapping the World.
 Beginning with the 2020/2021 school year, students will be given the opportunity to select their electives.

 Will my student have the same teacher all day?